abdulkadiraktas/rdr3_discoveries/objects/entity_extensions/readme.md

 ## CExtensionDefAudioEmitter

 **AudioEmitter** is ability of an entity to emit sounds (clock ticks, steam noise, buzzing insects, and so on).

+## CExtensionDefBuoyancy

+**Buoyancy** is ability of an entity to float in the water and not sink.

+## CExtensionDefExplosionEffect

+**ExplosionEffect** is ability of an entity to emit explosion effect when damaged.